Coder-Jeffrey/LACN/README.md

 ## How to run this code?
 Before running the code, you need to download the BERT pre-training model.

-you can download this at https://huggingface.co/ or https://pan.quark.cn/s/c529d057d9d6  Extraction code:mrfS
+you can download this at https://huggingface.co/ or https://pan.quark.cn/s/c529d057d9d6  ExtractionCode:mrfS